Architecture

 Excursions

-Blarney Castle & Stone, Blarney, Cork, Ireland
+Blarney Castle & Stone (half-day)

 Located about 20 minutes from Cork city centre, this attraction is famous throughout the world.
 Legend has it that if you kiss the Blarney Stone, you’ll be blessed with the celebrated ‘gift of the gab’.
 Visitors from all over the world flock here and climb up the castle to try it out.